-Recall the 40 days and 40 nights of rain during the flood in Genesis 7, the 40 years that the Israelites wandered in the desert after the Exodus, and the 40 days that Jesus spent in the desert before beginning his public ministry in the gospels of Matthew, Mark and Luke.
+Recall the 40 days and 40 nights of rain during the flood in Genesis 7, the 40 years that the Israelites wandered in the desert after their exodus from Egypt, and the 40 days that Jesus spent in the desert before beginning his public ministry in the gospels of Matthew, Mark, and Luke.
 Lent lasts 40 days so that we will spend the “right amount of time” in this period of penance and preparation before Easter.
 The number 40 is symbolic, not a specific count of the days in Lent.